Forget the Italian bakery – with this authentic recipe make Homemade Canolli shells and filling using mascarpone and ricotta cheese.

 Next add cubed, cold butter and pulse 6 to 8 times until the largest pieces of butter are about the size of large breadcrumbs.

-Next, In a medium pot with a heavy bottom, start heating either shortening or the vegetable oil of your choice to to 380 degrees F.
+In a large pot with a heavy bottom, start heating either shortening or the vegetable oil of your choice to 380 degrees F.

-Fill just before eating.
+You can make cannoli filling up to three days in advance.
+Just prepare the mixture and fill it just before eating.
 Storing the cannoli filled will make the shells soggy.
-Filling just before eating will result in a crunchy, crisp delight.
+Filling just before eating will result in a crunchy, crispy delight.

 ★ Did you make this recipe?
 Please give it a star rating below!